vu2ptt/upload-ft8-to-rbn-2/README.md

 # upload-ft8-to-rbn-2
-A set of scripts and utilities for uploading FT8 decodes from a [PDSDR](https://pavel-demin.github.io/qmtech-xc7z020-notes/components/) based, [multi-band FT8 receiver](https://pavel-demin.github.io/qmtech-xc7z020-notes/) to the [Reverse Beacon Network](http://www.reversebeacon.net) via
+A set of scripts and utilities for uploading FT8 decodes based on original by SM7IUN from a [PDSDR](https://pavel-demin.github.io/qmtech-xc7z020-notes/components/) based, [multi-band FT8 receiver](https://pavel-demin.github.io/qmtech-xc7z020-notes/) to the [Reverse Beacon Network](http://www.reversebeacon.net) via